EMC China Lab

 - cytotoxicity testing: Cells are the basic units of the human body, akin to the bricks building a skyscraper.
 Cytotoxicity testing evaluates the "interaction" between device materials and cells.
 If the material releases toxic substances, like poison into calm waters, it can alter cell morphology, cause vacuolization, detachment, or even cell lysis, undermining the body’s foundation.

-- Sensitization Testing: The immune system is like a vigilant guard, constantly monitoring for foreign invaders.
+- sensitization testing: The immune system is like a vigilant guard, constantly monitoring for foreign invaders.
 Sensitization testing identifies whether a device triggers an immune overreaction.
 Certain materials might be recognized as antigens, causing allergic reactions like rashes, itching, or difficulty breathing—akin to a sudden storm disrupting a peaceful day.

 - Hemocompatibility Testing: Blood circulates continuously, transporting nutrients, oxygen, and waste, like a river within the body.
 Hemocompatibility testing evaluates whether a device interferes with blood flow or function, such as inducing platelet aggregation and thrombosis (blocking the "river") or hemolysis (rupturing red blood cells), disrupting the "river’s" role in transporting oxygen.